laurilehmijoki/configure-s3-website/README.md

 ### Deliver your website via CloudFront

+This gem can create new CloudFront distributions and update existing ones.

+#### Creating a new distribution

 `configure-s3-website` can create a CloudFront distribution for you.
 It will ask you whether you want to deliver your website via the CDN.
 If you answer yes, `configure-s3-website` will create a CloudFront distribution that has the